Term 1 Week 8, 2025

 The school uniform is available to purchase through the Compass app.

-Orders will be sent home with your child.
-If you would prefer to collect your order from the School Office please add a note to advise this.
+Orders will be sent home with your child, please advise the Office you would prefer to collect it.

 Uniform collection times are Tuesday and Thursday between 8.30am - 8.45am & 2.30pm - 3.00pm.